Suzan & Freek: History

 The duo released the single "Weg van jou" in May 2020 during the COVID-19 pandemic, although the song was written well before.
 In August, they released "De overkant", a collaboration with Dutch rapper Snelle, which was a tribute to the Achterhoek region.
 Suzan & Freek participated in season 13 of Beste Zangers, which aired beginning in September 2020.
 Their second album Dromen in kleur was released on 29 October 2021.
 It reached number one on the Dutch Albums Chart in April 2022 after the duo performed two sold-out concerts at the Ziggo Dome in Amsterdam.

 A documentary about the couple, Suzan & Freek: Tussen Jou en Mij, premiered on Netflix in January 2023.
 Their third album, Iemand van vroeger, was released on 22 September 2023.
 It debuted at number one in the Netherlands.
 The duo not only sold out four November 2023 concerts at the Ziggo Dome, but also one at the Sportpaleis in Antwerp, Belgium.

 In May 2024, the duo released the single "Verleden tijd" which became their fifteenth top 40 hit, alongside the announcement of six concerts in the Ziggo Dome for May and June 2025.
 In January 2025, they released the single "Ken je dat gevoel", followed by "Batterij" in May 2025.

 On 27 May 2025, the duo announced that they would cease all activities because of Freek Rikkerink's terminal lung cancer diagnosis.
 Their three remaining Ziggo Dome shows that week were all cancelled.
 Initially, the duo withdrew from their upcoming roles as judges on the upcoming season of The Voice of Holland, set to air in January 2026, but rejoined the panel following a more positive diagnosis in Freek's cancer.
 On 13 June, the duo announced that they would return to the stage after consulting with doctors, beginning on 27 June at the Concert at Sea.

 In October 2025, Suzan & Freek announced ten concerts at the GelreDome in Arnhem for May 2026, which all sold out immediately.
+They also released "Niemand", written in August as their first song since Freek's diagnosis.
+Their May 2026 concerts sold over 400,000 tickets, breaking Marco Borsato's venue record of 325,000 set in 2006.

 Personal lives

 Suzan Stortelder was born on 15 June 1992 in Zieuwent and Freek Rikkerink was born on 29 March 1993 in Harreveld.

 The couple were engaged in Berlin in July 2022.
 Their wedding took place in December 2023, in the German town of Goch.

 On 27 May 2025, the duo announced that Rikkerink was diagnosed with terminal lung cancer, and that they are expecting their first child.
 The two immediately ceased all their performances.
 On 4 June, the couple wrote that Rikkerink had begun life-extending medication with the possibility of surviving for multiple years.
+On 30 November 2025, the couple's child, a boy named Sef, was born.